John L. Greene (Ohio politician): Early life

 John L. Greene was born on July 16, 1806, in St. Lawrence County, New York.
 In August 1815, Greene moved with his father's family to Newburgh, Ohio.
 Shortly afterward, Greene moved to Plattsburgh, New York, and spent two years studying law under his uncle John Lynde.
 He studied at the University of Vermont for a time, but left due to ill health.
 Greene then moved to Cleveland, Ohio, to teach at an academy while studying the law under Leonard Case.
-After leaving the academy, he became a bookkeeper at the merchantile house of Irad Kelley.
+After leaving the academy, he became a bookkeeper at the mercantile house of Irad Kelley.

 Career

 In 1833, Greene purchased 1,400 acres of land in Sandusky County, Ohio, and moved there with his family in the spring of 1834.
-Greene had a merchantile business in Scott Township, but it failed during the Panic of 1837.
+Greene had a mercantile business in Scott Township, but it failed during the Panic of 1837.

 In 1840, Greene moved to lower Sandusky County to practice law.
 He practiced law until 1855.
 In the 1840s, Greene partnered with Brice J. Bartlett and Chester Edgerton.
 He later partnered with Thomas P. Finefrock.
 From 1850 to 1852, he was prosecuting attorney.
 He was elected to the Ohio House of Representatives in 1855.
 In 1858, Greene was mayor of Fremont, Ohio.
 In 1861, Greene was elected to the Ohio Courts of Common Pleas in the fourth judicial district of Ohio, to fill the vacancy of Samuel T. Worcester.
 He remained in that role until February 1864 when his term expired.
 He then formed a law partnership with his son John L. Greene and continued that until his death.